Revance-Therapeutics-Inc/Contracts/Automation/README.md

 ## findmaxlen.py

 This program takes a table from the informational schema in snowflake and creates a query to find the maximum lengths for all columns of a specific table.
-To get the table from the informational schema, you need to run select * from [DATABASE].INFORMATIONAL_SCHEMA.COLUMNS WHERE TABLE_NAME = '[TABLE NAME]' and download results into the same folder as the automation program.
+To get the table from the informational schema, you need to run *SELECT* * *FROM* *[DATABASE].INFORMATIONAL_SCHEMA.COLUMNS* *WHERE* *TABLE_NAME* = *'[TABLE NAME]'* and download results into the same folder as the automation program.